GoldenHippoMedia/hippo-commerce-builder-plugin/README.md

 2. **Content Not Loading**: Check your development site URL configuration
 3. **Build Errors**: Ensure all dependencies are installed and up to date

-### Support

-For technical support or feature requests, contact the development team at steven.hall@goldenhippo.com.

-## License

-This project is licensed under UNLICENSED - see the package.json for details.

 ## Contributing

 1. Follow the existing code style and conventions